amt8u/hugo-blog/content/posts/get-tata-nexon-ev-free/index.md

+---
+title : Win a tata nexon for free - a quick analysis of the scam url : win-a-tata-nexon-for-free-quick-analysis-of-scam summary : This article is about how people are scammed using simple sites and understanding a new technique that scammers employ to prevent fraud detection.
+author: amt8u
+date : 2021-10-06
+draft : false
+tags : ['scams']
+---

 # Excerpt
 This article is about how people are scammed using simple sites and new techniques that scammers employ to prevent fraud detection.